 b.
 Issuing graduate fellowships, scholarships, bursaries, loans or the like; the Dean of Graduate Studies is responsible for the control of such trust funds.

 c.
-Providing funds for guest lecturers; such trust funds come under the jurisdiction of the Dean, Director or Principal assigned responsibility for the particular trust fund.
+Providing funds for guest lecturers; such trust funds come under the jurisdiction of the Dean or applicable Associate Vice-President at Grenfell Campus or the Marine Institute who is assigned responsibility for the particular trust fund.

 d.
-Providing funds for development of education or research purposes; such trust funds come under the control of the Dean, Director or Principal assigned responsibility for the particular trust fund.
+Providing funds for development of education or research purposes; such trust funds come under the control of the Dean or applicable Associate Vice-President at Grenfell Campus or the Marine Institute who is assigned responsibility for the particular trust fund.

 e.
 For any other purpose as occasionally determined by the Board of Regents of Memorial University.